Atkinson-Lab/Tractor-tutorial/Hail.md

 &nbsp;
 &nbsp;

-We haver prepared a Jupyter Notebook file that you may follow along.
+We have prepared a Jupyter Notebook file that you may follow along.
 Please go to [this page](https://github.com/Atkinson-Lab/Tractor-tutorial/blob/main/Tractor-Hail.ipynb) for Tractor-Hail implementation.